 - Subcutaneous air

-- Bleeding in the mouth or externally
+- Bleeding, either within the mouth or externally

 - Labored breathing